The Search aspect of Business Directory is broken into two parts:

 - The Quick Search Field, located at the top of most pages in the directory with a Search button

-The Quick Search Box is the search on the front page of your directory (typically).
+The Quick Search box is the search box on the front page of your directory (typically).
 It uses a keyword search function, and it will search only the titles of the listings by default.
-If no fields are selected, the following fields will be searched in Quick Searches: Business Name, Short Business Description, Long Business Description.
+If no fields are selected, the following fields will be searched in Quick Searches: Listing Title, Short Description (as excerpt), and Description (as content).

-You can set this feature to search for data in additional fields by making those selections under Directory → Settings → Listings→ Searching (your list of available fields may look different from mine):
+You can set this feature to search for data in additional fields by making those selections under Directory → Settings → Listings→ Searching (your list of available fields may look different from the ones pictured):

 A best practice would be to choose only those fields to search where you think the most relevant search terms will be located.
 Usually, those are long and short description boxes, as well as the title.

-Choosing too many fields for inclusion in Quick Search can result in very slow search performance.
+Choosing too many fields for inclusion in Quick Search can slow search performance.

-By contrast, the Advanced Search page has more options and when you enter data into any of the fields, the data will only be matched against that field.
+By contrast, the Advanced Search modal has more options for searching, and when you enter data into any of the fields, the data will only be matched against that field.
 For example, if you enter a value in the Short Description field, no other field will be searched for that value.

 Advanced Search from the demo can be accessed here and looks like this:

-If you enter a value in Short Description and Title, the search will be for all listings that match the value in Short Description AND the value in Title.
+If you enter a value in both the Short Description and Listing Title fields, the search will be for all listings that match the value in Short Description AND the value in Title.

-Advanced Search is designed to allow finer-grained control over what you search for.
-The Quick Search field is a quick-and-dirty search mechanism to find the most common data in the two most heavily used fields.
+Advanced Search is designed to allow fine-grained control of search results.
+The Quick Search is a quick-and-dirty search mechanism to find the most common data in the three most heavily used fields.
 We avoid searching all fields for these keywords, as this would have a negative performance impact on directories with large listing counts.

 You can display the Quick Search Box on any page using the Quick Search Shortcode.